MTY Food Group: Canadian franchise operations for other global brands

 Within Canada, MTY also operates as a franchise operator for global brands such as TCBY and Yogen Früz.
 For a time, MTY was also a franchise operator for Taco Time until it became its global owner.

 In 2005, MTY purchased TCBY Canada, which held TCBY (The Country's Best Yogurt) franchise rights in Canada, for $1.3 million.
 At the time there were 91 locations.

 MTY owns exclusive Canadian franchise rights to Yogen Früz for 20 years that began in 2006 due to a $13 million agreement made with Coolbrands International.

 Sustainability

 In 2021, the company established an ESG committee, responsible for environmental, social, and governance matters.
 The team advises the board of directors and presents quarterly updates, starting in 2022.
-83 percent of committee members are female.
-The last public report on these matters was published in 2021, establishing the pillars of company’s ESG strategy: food, planet, and people.
+83 percent of committee members are female which means males are under-represented.
+The last public report on these matters was published in 2021, establishing the pillars of company's ESG strategy: food, planet, and people.